Active Projects

 We explore how to support teaching and learning of computational thinking (CT) practices in interdisciplinary, age-appropriate contexts.
 To prepare youth to be computationally literate in a digital world economy, two key approaches have emerged aiming to make text-based programming more widely applicable, accessible, and age-appropriate.

-Safe Passages 4 U is a student-led initiative to improve the campus climate at Utah State University.
+Safe Passages for U is a student-led initiative to improve the campus climate at Utah State University.
 The Safe Passages team believes that all students have the right to obtain the best education possible on this campus and to feel safe and supported while doing so.

 The Graduation Game (TGG) is an academic exploration game designed in ARIS.
 This game has been utilized for two years as an orientation tool for psychology undergraduate students.
 This game allows students to explore the courses they will take during the first year of their bachelor’s degree situated on the Utah State University Campus.